MarketingClient Resources

 Lee also used a compelling tactic to gain influencers' attention for an outreach campaign he created:

-He sent creators their favourite pies to convince them to participate in an “easy as pie planning guide.”
+He sent the creators their favourite pies to convince them to participate in an “easy as pie planning guide.”

 And these influencers used their pies to create content for the article.